UltraNyan/2b2t-que-display/README.md

 ### /Arduino

-Now I dont want to really spetcific with the code because it will largely depend on your setup, I will just provide the code that I have been using.
+Now I dont want to get really spetcific with the code because it will largely depend on your setup, I will just provide the code as an example.
 Dependencies:
 Adafruit GFX library